 Very quickly, IoT sensors placed high up in the forest detect the fire (in direct visibility with satellites) and transmit the alert to the nearest rescue teams.

-Bob tries to find a safe place to take shelter with his friends and adjusts the orientation of his phone, and when the signal strength reaches one bar, he sends an emergency message for help, specifying that there is a fire in the woods, with his GPS location and the number of people in the area concerned.
+Bob tries to find a safe place to take shelter with his friends and adjusts the orientation of his phone, and when the signal strength indicator reaches one bar, he sends an emergency message for help, specifying that there is a fire in the woods, with his GPS location and the number of people in the area concerned.

 A rescue team made up of ground and aerial firefighters, rescue teams, logistics teams (to set up a local command center) and drones are deployed in the fire zone.

-The different intervention groups (Aerial and Ground firefighters) surround the area to contain the fire and are in direct communication via a multicast channel with the local command center.
+The different intervention groups (Aerial and Ground firefighters) surround the area affected by the fire and are in direct communication via a multicast channel with the local command center.

-Unfortunately, the fire continues to spread, and in the meantime Bob and his friends have moved from the location communicated in the emergency message to find new shelter.
+Unfortunately, the fire continues to spread, and in the meantime Bob and his friends have moved from the location communicated in the emergency message to find a new shelter.

-The advanced drones are deployed by the command and control.
-Equipped with high-resolution cameras and real-time data processing, those drones can cover vast areas quickly, identifying missing persons in emergencies with greater efficiency.
+The advanced drones are deployed equipped with high-resolution cameras and real-time data processing.
+Those drones can cover vast areas quickly and identify missing persons in emergencies with great efficiency.
 This technology is particularly useful in challenging terrains like the Arizona Forest, where traditional search methods are less effective.

-The local Command-and-Control Center remotely monitors and controls drones to locate missing persons and assist firefighters and rescue teams in real time.

-The Command-and-Control Center teams are located in a truck with a 5G relay antenna (with a local network).
+The Command-and-Control Center is located in a truck with a mobile base station relay.
 The local Command-and-Control Center takes the mission plans and orders from a remote Command-and-Control Center.
-In case the backhaul link between the Local Command Center and the remote Command Center is not available, the local Command-and-Control Center must work in IOPS mode of operation by taking the appropriate decisions and keeping dispatching the orders to the relevant teams.
+In case the link between the Local Command Center and the remote Command Center is not available, the local Command-and-Control Center can make the appropriate decisions and keeps dispatching the orders to the relevant teams.

+The local Command-and-Control Center (C2) remotely monitors and controls drones to locate missing persons and assist firefighters and rescue teams in real time.
+The connectivity between the local C2 Center and the drones is established through 5G satellite access connectivity.

 The rescue team commander has a backpack antenna to provide a Mobile Base Station Relay network for his local rescue team.

 The firefighting teams have 5G relay antennas to provide a Mobile Base Station Relay network for the firefighters (to receive commands and send updates about the mission).